 papers, panels, invited talks

-“A filmic approach to engaged scholarship in Pittsburgh’s at-risk communities,” World Community Development Conference, Maynooth University, Ireland, forthcoming June 2018.
+“A filmic approach to engaged scholarship in Pittsburgh’s at-risk communities,” World Community Development Conference, Maynooth University, Ireland, 2018.

-“Community development by design in the post-industrial inner-city: An engaged studio approach,” World Community Development Conference, Maynooth University, Ireland, forthcoming June 2018.
+“Community development by engaged design in the post-industrial inner-city,” World Community Development Conference, Maynooth University, Ireland, 2018.

 “Native plant gardens: Principles, practices and cautionary tales,” Pennsylvania Native Plant Society Annual Meeting, plenary talk, 2017.